Why Culture Shock Is Different Than Depression

 7. Join one of our Group Programs.
 Having a support group to help through any kind of transition is useful.
 With the current BANI world out there I would advise that you always build a support network fast and have a person you can trust and speak to about your challenges regularly.

-We would also once again like to invite you to join our preparatory free workshops in advance of the RockMeRetreat and for anyone who would like to get to know our work with Expats, Expat Partners, Global Nomads, and Scientists better.
+We would also once again like to invite you to join our free lunch workshops in January and February 2024 please forward the invite to your colleagues and friends, who would like to get to know our work with Expats, Expat Partners, Global Nomads, and Scientists better.
+You find all the information in the article below.

 Leave a Reply